samc621/SneakerBot/README.md

 Make a copy of the `.env.example` file, replacing `example` with the name of your `NODE_ENV` e.g. `local` or `development`.

-Then, make a copy of the `credit-cards-example.json` file, and remove the `-example` so it is just `credit-cards.json`.

-These files are intentionally ignored from source control to avoid you accidentally committing sensitive data.

 When you're ready, declare the environment name with:

 `$ export NODE_ENV=local`